amirhanov/todayExtension/README.md

 Hello everyone ✌️

 The project shows how easy it is to create Today Extension to the application, also project shows how you can simply exchange data between the application and the Today Extension using AppGroup.
+You will meet with:
+- AppGroup
+- Today Extension

 If you like the project, do not forget to put star and follow me on GitHub: